 Looking for some scenes of everyday life, I walk towards the Ras El Maa, the place where local women gather to do their laundry.
 My stroll is interrupted only by a herd of passing sheep.
 It’s been raining quite a lot lately and the water is gushing down the mountain.
 A van is blasting out loud music, a group of young girls is taking endless pictures of the flowing water and I, I sit down and enjoy the magic and authenticity of it all!
 This is what I came to see!

 But there are more things to do in Chefchaouen.
 After a 30 minutes hike, up in the hills, I arrive at the Spanish mosque.
 Unfortunately the place is closed.
 There’s just a bunch of local guys hanging around, checking out the curious tourists who make their way up.
 I watch local families doing laundry and enjoy the breath-taking views over Chefchaouen.
 That alone makes it worthwhile coming up here!

 I had a nice few days at Chefchaouen and before leaving for Tetouan, I have a last drink on the Plaza Uta-El-Hammam, a long square filled with cafés and restaurants and the beating heart of the medina.
 It’s an excellent place for people-watching!
 The Kasbah provides a mysterious backdrop and the minaret of the Grand Mosque is towering above it all.
 Not a bad place to be, not a bad place at all!

 Have you been to the blue city of Morocco?
-What were your impressions?
 What were, according to you, the best things to do in Chefchaouen?